Popular Stories

 6. Have a vision board

-Vision boards are essential for any home makeover, whether it’s a large scale renovation or small.
+Vision boards are essential for any home makeover, whether it’s a large-scale renovation or a small one.
 “At Three Birds Renovations, we never start a project without one.
 Your vision board should include inspiration for every aspect of your home, including the exterior colours.
-In the case of House 9, The Bold Extension, our vision board was packed with pictures that guided our choice to paint the exterior a bold black (Dulux Domino) and we’d researched hundreds of beautiful black exteriors as inspiration for our own.”
+In the case of House 9, The Bold Extension, our vision board was packed with pictures that guided our choice to paint the exterior a bold black (Dulux Domino), and we’d researched hundreds of beautiful black exteriors as inspiration for our own.”

 7. DIY vs Professional Painters

-It may not be an easy choice; do you want to save money and do it yourself (with potential for mistakes) or have a professional do it – hassle-free?
+It may not be an easy choice: do you want to save money and do it yourself (with the potential for mistakes), or have a professional do it hassle-free?